NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2015.md

 ---

-# Create .NET Standard Packages
+# Create .NET Standard Packages with Visual Studio 2015

+*Applies to NuGet 3.x.
+See [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) for working with NuGet 4.x+.*

 The [.NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) is a formal specification of .NET APIs intended to be available on all .NET runtimes, thus establishing greater uniformity in the .NET ecosystem.
 The .NET Standard Library defines a uniform set of BCL (Base Class Library) APIs for all .NET platforms to implement, independent of workload.
 It enables developers to produce PCLs that are usable across all .NET runtimes, and reduces if not eliminates platform-specific conditional compilation directives in shared code.